SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

-bottom::in_p;        // Connect the ladder bottom to the opamp positive input internally bottom::in_n;        // Connect the ladder bottom to the opamp negative input internally bottom::dac;         // Connect the ladder bottom to the DAC internally bottom::link_output; // Connect the ladder bottom to the previous opamps output internally (only avaiable for Opamp1 and Opamp2) bottom::gnd;         // Connect the ladder bottom to ground internally
+bottom::in_p;        // Connect the ladder bottom to the opamp positive input internally bottom::in_n;        // Connect the ladder bottom to the opamp negative input internally bottom::dac;         // Connect the ladder bottom to the DAC internally bottom::link_output; // Connect the ladder bottom to the previous opamps output internally (only available for Opamp1 and Opamp2) bottom::gnd;         // Connect the ladder bottom to ground internally
 ```